Ryanair: Customer service

-Language test
+Afrikaans language test

-In June 2022, Ryanair faced severe anger and backlash for making South Africans take a general knowledge test in the Afrikaans language before allowing them to board UK-bound flights, as a means to verify that their passports were genuine.
-South Africa has 11 official languages, of which Afrikaans is the 3rd most spoken, with a prevalence of 12%.
-A majority of the population cannot understand Afrikaans, and many refuse to speak it on principle, as it is regarded by some as the language of oppression during the Apartheid era.
+In June 2022, Ryanair faced severe anger and backlash for making South Africans take a general knowledge test in the Afrikaans language before allowing them to board UK-bound flights as a means to verify that their passports were genuine.
+South Africa has 11 official languages of which Afrikaans is the 3rd most spoken with a prevalence of 12%.
+A majority of the population cannot understand Afrikaans and some refuse to speak it on principle, regarding it as the language of oppression during the Apartheid era.
 Michael O'Leary subsequently announced that the test was being dropped following outrage in South Africa.